replayio/devtools/docs/concepts.md

 `OI` doesn't load all of its content immediately, and, instead, it progressively collects more data as you interact with it in the UI.

-It works by coalescing several different types within its implementation that each know how to render themselves (see `Item` type in `src/devtools/packages/devtools-reps/object-inspector/utils/index.ts`) and it heavily relies on `Reps` to actually render sub-trees for an object's content.
+It works by coalescing several different types within its implementation that each know how to render themselves (see `Item` type in `src/devtools/packages/devtools-reps/object-inspector/utils/index.ts`) and it heavily relies on `Reps` to actually render sub-trees of an object's content.
+The main difference between `Reps` and `OI` is that `OI` is interactive, while they both serve the purpose of visualizing an object, although each `Rep` is concerned with an implementation of displaying only a particular type.

-Because the content of the `OI` is loaded async, properties can be in multiple states: unloaded, loading, failed loading, loaded.
+Because the content of the `OI` is loaded async, properties can be in multiple states: unloaded, loading, failed loading, loaded... and `OI` handles this additional async complexity that `Reps` never concern themselves about.

 concepts: